PHBS/MLF/README.md

 # Machine Learning for Finance (FN 570, 2018-19 Module 1)

 ## Announcements
+* Python Crash Course will be on 9.12 (Wed) 10:30 AM.
+Class mailing list created.
 * Email is the preferred method of communication.
 Class mailing list will be created as PHBS.MLF@allmail.net.

 ## Course Note